CRYSTAL-style BIPOLE periodic HF and DFT

 Feature status

 The BIPOLE drivers (run_pbc_bipole_rhf, _uhf, _rks, _uks) form the CRYSTAL-gauge periodic workstream.
-All four methods support multi-k with optional multipole far-field acceleration.
-Analytic gradients and structure optimization (atomic + cell relaxation) are available for all methods.
+All four methods support multi-k.
+The multipole far-field branch is opt-in, experimental, and off by default; the exact Ewald-J split remains the production energy path.
+Production gradients and structure optimization (atomic + cell relaxation) use the finite-difference BIPOLE force path by default.
+Analytic gradients are available as a gated research-preview path on the maintained regression surface, but finite differences remain the production recommendation.

 For routine calculations, prefer: